MonadLabs/maps_matrix_api/README.md

 # MapsMatrixApi

-MapsMatrixApi is a simple interface to connect to the Google Distance Matrix api inspired on [ex_maps](https://github.com/sntran/ex_maps)
+MapsMatrixApi is a simple interface to connect to the Google Distance Matrix Api in elixir inspired by [ex_maps](https://github.com/sntran/ex_maps)
+This is for internal use

 ## Installation